chrischow/wordle_solver/README.md

 First, we notice that the biggest impact on performance was the **ranking algo**.
 We see clear differences in the distributions of seed word performance for each of the three metrics.
 In particular, the Max Remaining Candidates ranking algo performed much better than the others, such that the worst performing seed word did better than the best from all the other strategies.

 Second, we see that the "best" seed words changed ranks when different **ranking algos** were used.
 This was more obvious for some than others.
-For example, `raile` (red) was ranked 13th for mean steps to reach a solution under the GYX Scores algo, but jumped all the way up to 2nd under the Max Remaining Candidates algo.
+For example, --change example--.
 This gives us reason to believe that using different algos would probably result in different "best" seed words.

 Third, the "best" seed words were not the best for all **metrics**.
 In fact, each metric had a different optimal *strategy*.
 The seed words that performed relatively well across the various ranking algos were: <code style="background-color:#7b73f0; color: white;">stare</code>, <code style="background-color:#27ddcb; color: black;">tales</code>, <code style="background-color:#120c6e; color: white;">tares</code>, <code style="background-color:#333f50; color: white;">tores</code>, and <code style="background-color:#F6DC75; color: black;">roate</code>.
 These are plotted in their respective colours in the charts below.